Asymptotic Chow stability of uniformly K-stable toric varieties: Introduction

+for every positive integer $k$ and every affine function $\ell(\bs x)$.
+This observation motivates the following definition of the {\emph{Futaki-Ono invariant}}:

-Combining with Delcroix's theorem in \cite{Del23}, one can see the following. \begin{theo} Let $(X,L)$ be an $n$-dimensional uniformly K-stable polarized toric manifold with the associated polytope $\Delta\subset M_\RR\cong \RR^n$.
-If the Futaki-Ono invariant $FO(\ell;k)$ in $\eqref{def:FOInv}$ vanishes for $k=1,\dots, n$, then $(X,L)$ is asymptotically Chow polystable. \end{theo} This leads us the following natural question on GIT-stability of polarized toric varieties which was already mentioned in the second author's paper \cite{Yot18}. \begin{ques}[cf: \cite{Yot18}, Section $2$] Can we find a direct and combinatorial proof of Theorem \ref{thm:Delcroix} using techniques in toric geometry? \end{ques} In \cite{Yot18}, we gave guidelines of the combinatorial proof of Theorem \ref{thm:Delcroix} altough we couldn't complete the proof because of some technical difficulty (see, \cite[Remark $3.4$]{Yot18}).
-One purpose of this paper is to solve Question \ref{prob:GIT} under an assumption weaker than uniform K-stability (Corollary \ref{cor:main}).
+Combining the existence theorem of cscK metrics for polarized $G$-varieties due to Delcroix \cite{Del23}, Chen-Cheng \cite{CC18, CC21}, and Hisamoto \cite{His20}, one obtains the following result. \begin{theorem} Let $(X,L)$ be an $n$-dimensional uniformly K-stable polarized toric manifold with associated polytope $\Delta\subset M_\bbR\cong \bbR^n$.
+If the Futaki-Ono invariant $FO(\ell;k)$ vanishes for every positive integer $k$ and every affine function $\ell(\bs x)$, then $(X,L)$ is asymptotically Chow polystable. \end{theorem} This naturally leads to the following question concerning the GIT-stability of polarized toric varieties, which was already raised in the second author's earlier work \cite{Yot18}. \begin{question}[cf. \cite{Yot18}, Section $2$] Can one give a direct combinatorial proof of Theorem \ref{thm:Delcroix} using techniques from toric geometry? \end{question} In \cite{Yot18}, we outlined a strategy for proving Theorem \ref{thm:Delcroix} combinatorially, but were unable to complete the argument because of certain technical difficulties (see, \cite[Remark $3.4$]{Yot18}).
+One of the main goals of the present paper is to resolve Question \ref{prob:GIT}.
+We approach this problem by studying the vertex cones of the polytope $\Delta$.